USEPA/OneEPA-Standalone-App-Template/README.md

 # What's new with this version of the template?
 We have taken the first steps in re-writing the OneEPA Standalone Template in order to create a specific version for applications.
 This version contains only the CSS necessary for the header and footer.
 The CSS is set up in such a way that will minimize conflicts with application specific CSS files.

 As a result of the template containing the bare minimum CSS necessary, we will be working on an approach that highlights CSS snippets  required to comply with the EPA Style Guide.
-For instance, if your application uses a Related Info Box, you will have to add that CSS to your page either via an external extra.css file.
+For instance, if your application uses a Related Info Box, you will have to add that CSS to your page via an external extra.css file.

 CSS for the Related Info Box that would need to be added:
 ```css